Onyx-Protocol/Onyx/docs/core/build-applications/control-programs.md

 ### Receivers

-Since version 1.1., the Chain API does not expose account control programs directly.
-Instead, you can generate **receiver** objects that wrap account control programs with additional payment information, such as expiration dates.
-If control programs are like payment addresses, then receivers are like invoices, which contain additional information in addition to mere addresses.
+Since version 1.1, the Chain Core accounts API does not expose account control programs directly.
+Instead, you can generate **receiver** objects, which wrap account control programs with additional payment information, such as expiration dates.
+If control programs are like payment addresses, then receivers are like invoices, which contain additional information on top of the addresses themselves.

 ### Example